How to Build Muscle if You’re Skinny

 Graph showing that our biceps grow better from biceps curls than rows.

-But your isolation lifts are up to you.
+Your isolation lifts are up to you.
 I want bigger arms, so I do triceps extensions and biceps curls.
-Maybe you don’t care as much about your arms.
 Maybe you want to focus on another muscle group instead.
-Maybe you want a bigger butt so you add in hip thrusts.
-Pick the isolation lifts that work the muscles you want to grow.
+Maybe you want curvier hips, so you add in hip thrusts.
+Pick the isolation lifts that work the muscles you most want to grow.

 Cartoon illustration of a beginner doing a quarter squat with bad technique.